sumdher/VSCode-on-Android/README.md

 # VSCode in Android

-This guide to run VSCode on Android.
+Guide to run VSCode on Android.

 Android > Termux > (proot) Ubuntu > VSCode

 ## Prerequisites